EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Additional experiments and ablation results

 In Table~\ref{tab:main_results_SD3_cond_supp}, we show that EMAG improves generation quality and human preference, as measured by HPS, while inducing only minimal changes in FID and other distributional metrics.
 When combined with CFG, EMAG consistently boosts HPS with minimal degradation in FID, indicating that its fine-grained perturbations largely preserve the behavior of the base guidance strategy.
 A similar pattern holds when EMAG is composed with stronger guidance baselines such as APG and CADS, as well as other SOTA guidance strategies like $S^2$.
 Among these, CADS exhibits a slightly larger drop on the other metrics; this is expected, since its early-timestep weakening of the conditional signal delays the formation of a stable core structure in the self-attention landscape, which in turn reduces the relative benefit of EMAG’s fine-grained perturbations at early timesteps.
 For fairness, we keep EMAG’s hyperparameters fixed across methods; in practice, increasing the temporal-window parameters $\delta_t$ and $\tau_s$ can partially mitigate this effect, and we leave a more systematic study of this setting to future work.

-Table~\ref{tab:sd3_erg_emag_ablation} compares EMAG to ERG across different guidance scales.
-As the guidance scale is increased, ERG shows the expected trade-off, with noticeable FID degradation in exchange for HPS gains.
-However, in our SD3 conditional setting, even at its best operating point, ERG still yields lower HPS than EMAG, suggesting that EMAG’s perturbations are more closely aligned with human preference under comparable conditions.
+Table~\ref{tab:sd3_baseline_tradeoff} compares EMAG to different attention-perturbation baselines for Pareto optimal scales.
+As the guidance scale is increased, other baselines shows the expected trade-off, with noticeable FID degradation in exchange for HPS gains.
+However, in our SD3 conditional setting, even at its optimal operating point, ERG and SAG still yield lower HPS than EMAG, suggesting that EMAG's noise-level perturbations produce a guidance signal more naturally aligned with human preference under comparable conditions.

+\paragraph{EMAG performance under reduced inference steps} Table~\ref{tab:emag_fewstep_ablation} shows that EMAG with default $\beta{=}0.988$ delivers consistent HPS gains across all step counts from 28 down to 4, even though the EMA half-life (${\approx}57$ steps) substantially exceeds the total sampling budget at low step counts.
+At $T{=}8$, EMAG improves both HPS (+1.15) and FID (58.49$\to$56.73) over CFG-only, indicating that even a partially warmed-up EMA provides a useful guidance signal under constrained budgets.
+Adapting $\beta$ to match the step count (Block~2) offers no clear advantage over the default, and in some cases degrades performance (e.g., $\beta{=}0.75$ at $T{=}14$ yields $\Delta$HPS$=-$0.20).
+This confirms that EMAG's default configuration generalizes across step regimes without requiring schedule-specific tuning.